The Mechanic (1972 film): Filming

-Filming took place in Los Angeles and in Italy.
+Filming took place in Los Angeles and Campania, Italy.
+The Mechanic was the first film Bronson starred in that was principally shot in the United States, since 1966's This Property Is Condemned.

 The film's martial arts scenes were shot in one day at the dojo of Takayuki Kubota who also appears in the film.
 The shooting required 65 camera setups.
 The scenes were cut short in the final edit, because, according to associate producer Henry Gellis, their inclusion made the film seem like an installment in the James Bond series.

+The opening assassination of the film featured the largest controlled explosion in Los Angeles, to that date.
+The explosion required five tanks of butane fuel and nine pounds of black powder.

-"It's pretty violent," said Vincent.
+"It's pretty violent", said Vincent.
 "Bronson is totally nonverbal.
-So I can't say that much about him."
+So I can't say that much about him".

 Music

 The score and source music, by Jerry Fielding, were recorded at CTS (Cine-Tele Sound) Studios in London, England, between August 7 and 11, 1972.
 The orchestrations were by Lennie Niehaus And Greg McRitchie.
 The Recording Engineer was Dick Lewzey.

-The source music consists of pieces composed by Ludwig van Beethoven — String Quartet, Opus 18, No 6 and Grosse Fuge: Opus 133 — as well as Eduardo di Capua's famous Neapolitan song ’O sole mio.
+The source music consists of pieces composed by Ludwig van Beethoven — String Quartet, Opus 18, No 6 and Grosse Fuge: Opus 133 — as well as Eduardo di Capua's famous Neapolitan song "'O sole mio".

 Release

+The film opened in New York City on November 17, 1972, before expanding to a wide release on November 22.

 Home media

 Screen Archives Entertainment has released The Mechanic for the first time on Blu-ray on June 10, 2014.
+A remastered Blu-Ray was released in 2020 by Scorpion Releasing.